 Skip to contents

-A utility function to combine local model parameters (ldata) and spatial coupling to other nodes and add the result to ldata.
+A utility function to augment local model parameters (ldata) with spatial coupling data from neighboring nodes.

 Usage